 I was on the plane headed back to San Francisco when I received the first tweets about the Australian Prime Minister, Julia Gillard, being deposed by the former Prime Minister, Kevin Rudd.
 It’s one of those times you don’t want to be surrounded by a plane full of strangers; instead you want to talk about what’s happened.… Continue Reading

 I’m currently back in Australia, having a few precious days at my cottage in Piccadilly and time with my family and friends.

 An informed and active citizen movement in Australia is what has moved the National Disability Insurance Scheme (NDIS) from being a great idea to an almost certain reality.
 There’s been a groundswell of support for this insurance for a long time now, with many Australians agitating for action to make it happen.
-The promise of a Federal election in the next few months was the Australian community’s ace card to get it across the line.
-Every politician, parliamentarian and future Prime Minister wants the popular vote and this legislation will win favor with many Australians.… Continue Reading
+The promise of a Federal election in the next few months was the Australian community’s ace card to get it across the line. … Continue Reading

 California Institute of Integral Studies Speech: April 25, 2013